DataDog/hiring-engineers/answers.md

 A: A Service is self contained component utilized by an application.
 For example, an application's database is a service as is it's web server.
 A Resource is a request to a service - for an a 'SELECT' statement is a 'Resource' to the databases 'Service'.

+Q: Is there anything creative you would use Datadog for?

+A: With more and more household relying on voice assistance such as amazon Alexa, I believe monitoring of those business servers is critical to the organizations that host.
+Amazon, for example, will lose revenue when users are unable to order goods directly through Alexa.
+An interesting side thought would be to enable an Alexa skill tied directly into Datadog to provide metrics verbally on the state of monitored servers.